artem-yaremchuk/artem-yaremchuk/README.md

 ---

-Thank you for visiting my profile!
-I'm always open to discussing new projects and collaborations, especially those that can make a positive impact in the healthcare industry.
-Feel free to reach out!
+Thanks for visiting my profile!